mbhusal/multiauth/README.md

 #multiauth
-as a user and as a admin
+log in as a user and as a admin